hasanihardik/PromptEase/README.md

 # Future Upgrades

-1) fix the popup key box (will be done soon)
-2) add MCQ Solver functionality to quickly solve MCQs across platforms
-3) fix the output box...
-4) expand it to GPT 3.5 mini, GPT 4, Claude etc
+1) expand it to GPT 3.5 mini, GPT 4, Claude etc
+2) adding panic mode which will delete the extension when certain key combination is pressed..
+3) will ensure the extension does not get detected by certain websites like NeoPortal / Examly .

 # Screenshots